DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 > Booting takes about three minutes the first time.
 If you see a Raspberry Pi Desktop logo on the monitor, things are moving in the right direction.
 Just be patient.

 ## Configuration of the Operating System
+The remaining steps are all automated using the [Ansible](https://docs.ansible.com/ansible/latest/) configuration language.
+You don't need to know anything about Ansible other than how to run a configuration script (called a playbook in Ansible terminology.)
+The entire process of taking a freshly flashed microSD and handing over a ready-to-use student developer workstation takes only two commands.

+A freshly installed Raspberry Pi OS will boot to a desktop and automatically log in as whatever user you configured in the _OS Customization_, _General_ tab of the Raspberry Pi imager tool.
+From here, you need to open a terminal window using the icon on the taskbar.

+> Advanced users can start a Secure Shell (SSH) session from a remote machine and log in as the configured user.

 TODO:
 * https://github.com/DavesCodeMusings/school-coding-lab/raw/main/rpi/fleet/install_ansible.sh
 * https://github.com/DavesCodeMusings/school-coding-lab/raw/main/rpi/fleet/configure_dev_workstation.yml